HarveyYifanLi/Advent_code_2016_Day2_cpp/README.md

 # Advent_code_2016_Day2_cpp
 This is the source files to the solutions of the two-part challenges of Day 2.

+The challenges' instruction file that our programs need to take as input is:
+Instruct_Doc.txt

 For part1, the relavant source files are: